Boron: Applications

-Nearly all boron ore extracted from the Earth is destined for refinement into boric acid and sodium tetraborate pentahydrate.
+Nearly all boron ore extracted from the Earth is refined as boric acid and sodium tetraborate pentahydrate.
 In the United States, 70% of the boron is used for the production of glass and ceramics.
 The major global industrial-scale use of boron compounds (about 46% of end-use) is in production of glass fiber for boron-containing insulating and structural fiberglasses, especially in Asia.
-Boron is added to the glass as borax pentahydrate or boron oxide, to influence the strength or fluxing qualities of the glass fibers.
+Boron is added to the glass as borax pentahydrate or boron oxide to influence the strength or fluxing qualities of the glass fibers.
 Another 10% of global boron production is for borosilicate glass as used in high strength glassware.
 About 15% of global boron is used in boron ceramics, including super-hard materials discussed below.
-Agriculture consumes 11% of global boron production, and bleaches and detergents about 6%.
+Agriculture consumes 11% of global boron production.
+Bleaches and detergents consume about 6%.

+Boronated fiberglass

+Fiberglasses, a fiber reinforced polymer, sometimes contains borosilicate, borax, or boron oxide that is added to increase the strength of the glass.
+The highly boronated glasses, E-glass (named for "Electrical" use), are alumino-borosilicate glass.
+Another common high-boron glass, C-glass, also has a high boron oxide content and is used for glass staple fibers and insulation.
+D-glass is a borosilicate glass named for its low dielectric constant.

+Because of the ubiquitous use of fiberglass in construction and insulation, boron-containing fiberglasses consume over half the global production of boron and are the single largest commercial boron market.

+Borosilicate glass

+Borosilicate glass, which is typically 12–15% B2O3, 80% SiO2, and 2% Al2O3, has a low coefficient of thermal expansion, giving it a good resistance to thermal shock.
+Schott AG's "Duran" and Owens-Corning's trademarked Pyrex are two major brand names for this glass, used both in laboratory glassware and in consumer cookware and bakeware, chiefly for this reason.

 Elemental boron fiber

 Boron fibers (boron filaments) are high-strength, lightweight materials that are used chiefly for advanced aerospace structures as a component of composite materials, as well as limited production consumer and sporting goods such as golf clubs and fishing rods.
 The fibers can be produced by chemical vapor deposition of boron on a tungsten filament.

 Boron fibers and sub-millimeter sized crystalline boron springs are produced by laser-assisted chemical vapor deposition.
-Translation of the focused laser beam allows production of even complex helical structures.
+Translation of the focused laser beam allows production of complex helical structures.
 Such structures show good mechanical properties (elastic modulus 450 GPa, fracture strain 3.7%, fracture stress 17 GPa) and can be applied as reinforcement of ceramics or in micromechanical systems.

-Boronated fiberglass

-Fiberglass is a fiber reinforced polymer made of plastic reinforced by glass fibers, commonly woven into a mat.
-The glass fibers used in the material are made of various types of glass depending upon the fiberglass use.
-These glasses all contain silica or silicate, with varying amounts of oxides of calcium, magnesium, and sometimes boron.
-The boron is present as borosilicate, borax, or boron oxide, and is added to increase the strength of the glass, or as a fluxing agent to decrease the melting temperature of silica, which is too high to be easily worked in its pure form to make glass fibers.

-The highly boronated glasses used in fiberglass are E-glass (named for "Electrical" use, but now the most common fiberglass for general use).
-E-glass is alumino-borosilicate glass with less than 1% w/w alkali oxides, mainly used for glass-reinforced plastics.
-Other common high-boron glasses include C-glass, an alkali-lime glass with high boron oxide content, used for glass staple fibers and insulation, and D-glass, a borosilicate glass, named for its low dielectric constant).

-Not all fiberglasses contain boron, but on a global scale, most of the fiberglass used does contain it.
-Because the ubiquitous use of fiberglass in construction and insulation, boron-containing fiberglasses consume half the global production of boron, and are the single largest commercial boron market.